The flu is running rampant this year in the US, especially in big cities like NYC.

 Once diagnosed with the flu use Tamiflu, an anti-viral medication which if started within 72 hours of contracting the flu can help ameliorate and decrease flu symptoms.
 Tamiflu is a great option for both children and adults.

-Holistic treatment for the flu includes: rest, avoiding contact with other people, hydrating (especially with teas and soups with salt), eating lighter meals so your body can focusing on healing and taking vitamins.
+Holistic treatment for the flu includes: rest, avoiding contact with other people, hydrating (especially with teas and soups with salt), eating lighter meals so your body can be focusing on healing and taking vitamins.
 Taking medicine like Advil and Tylenol is ok if you have a high fever but is not recommended with a low-grade fever.

 Should I take antibiotics if I have the flu?

 Most people think they need antibiotics when they have the flu but it’s actually bad to take them because they don’t actually fight the flu.
 Antibiotics are good if you get complications from the flu such as pneumonia.

 Make sure to keep an eye for Dr. Dean Mitchell’s new book coming out this year on immunology entitled ImmunoLife.